codefellows-portland-javascript-401d4/backend-quiz/QUIZ.md

     * NodeJS site
     * Any code that you've written (solo or pair), but you must retype
 * You may install npm packages of your choosing
+* Use general best practices the make sense
 * You may ignore the presense or absense of `__v` mongoose property on any data format requirements
 * There is a testing requirement (after the API section)